It is estimated that 4.8 million people in the UK are self-employed. This equates to a fairly substantial 15% of the working population.

 Many mainstream lenders have very strict eligibility criteria that you need to pass before they even consider lending to you.
 One criteria is proof of income which can be harder to deliver when you are self employed.

-It could also be because of your credit file which shows what debts you have and any that are late or uinpaid.
+It could also be because of your credit file which shows what debts you have and any that are late or unpaid.

 Can I get a mortgage with retained business profits?

-If you choose not to pay yourself the full amount of dividends each year you will have built up some retained profits which are shown in your annual accounts.
+If you choose not to pay yourself the full amount of profit share each year from a limited company you will have built up some retained profits which are shown in your annual accounts.

 You may be wondering whether you can use these earnings to get a mortgage.

 Many lenders will not factor in these retained profits when assessing your income.
-An Independent Mortgage Adviser will be the best person to help you, they will specialise in self employed mortgages and the lenders that are flexible.
+An Independent Mortgage Adviser will be the best person to help you, they will specialise in company director mortgages and have access to the lenders that will look to include any retained profits.

 How do I apply for a self-employed mortgage?